Life As a Geographic Information Systems Technician

 - Information Technology Specialist (IT Specialist)

-In the United States, there were 287,200 jobs for Geographic Information Systems Technician in 2016.
+There were about 287,200 jobs for Geographic Information Systems Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 26,600 new jobs for Geographic Information Systems Technician by 2026.
 The BLS estimates 22,400 yearly job openings in this field.

 The states with the most job growth for Geographic Information Systems Technician are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Mississippi.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Geographic Information Systems Technician
+How Much Does a Geographic Information Systems Technician Make?

-The typical yearly salary for Geographic Information Systems Technicians is somewhere between $47,350 and $144,820.
+The average yearly salary of a Geographic Information Systems Technician ranges between $47,350 and $144,820.

 Geographic Information Systems Technicians who work in District of Columbia, Maryland, or New Hampshire, make the highest salaries.